DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parâmetros

 *n*<br/>
-[in] Especifica o deslocamento horizontal da legenda do grupo.
+no Especifica o deslocamento horizontal da legenda do grupo.

 ##  <a name="setgroupcaptionvertoffset"></a>  CMFCTasksPane::SetGroupCaptionVertOffset